markevers-dev/recarsion/README.md

 2. Choose the model you want to use from the dropdown.

 3. The application will automatically sort the images based on their classification by the selected model.

+## 📜 Copyright Information

+All source code © Mark Evers, 2025.
+All rights reserved.

+This project is for educational purposes only and is not intended for wide distribution or commercial use.